Logius-standaarden/API-Design-Rules/DesignRules.md

   <dl>
       <dt>Statement</dt>
       <dd>
-         When having a child resource which can only exist in the context of a parent resource, the [=URI=] should be nested.
+         When having a child resource which can only exist in the context of a parent resource, the [=URI=] SHOULD be nested.
       </dd>
       <dt>Rationale</dt>
       <dd>